10 Tips for an Efficient RFP

-A vital cog in any sourcing project is the Request for Proposal (RFP).
-We’ve talked about it on our blog and we’ve even detailed it in an infografic.
-Now that the basics are covered let’s look at some of the key aspects that can make or break a RFP.
+A vital step in any strategic sourcing project is the Request for Proposal (RFP).
+We talk about it a lot on our blog, but now let’s look at some of the key aspects that can make or break an RFP.
 Here are 10 tips which can make any RFP a success story:

 1. Provide clear guidelines for the entire sourcing project